Would you like to bronze without burning? Try one of the best sunscreens for tanning to darken your skin with less risk to your health.

 Coppertone wants you to enjoy your time outdoors with their SPF 15 tanning lotion.
 This classic formula is water-resistant up to 80 minutes.
 It doesn’t feel greasy.
 And it keeps your skin healthy with aloe and vitamin E.

 Sun Bum is full of moisturizers like Kukui nut, argan, coconut, avocado, and marula oils.
-Additionally, it has anti-aging ingredients like Kona coffee plant extract and green tea butter.
+Additionally, it has ingredients like Kona coffee plant extract and green tea butter.
 So not only does it protect you from the damage that ultraviolet radiation can inflict, but it can also reverse wrinkling and resolve dryness.
-Furthermore, Sun Bum had their formula tested by dermatologists to be safe for sensitive skin.
+Furthermore, Sun Bum had their formula tested by dermatologists to be safe for most types of skin.
 It lacks parabens, gluten, phthalates, and oxybenzone.

 Disguise your winter pale skin with this bronzing lotion from Australian Gold.
 It will make you look like you’ve already been on vacation when you hit the beach for the first time.
 It protects you from both UVA and UVB rays while it revitalizes your skin with vitamin C and natural ingredients.
 Some of the highlights of the formula include Kona coffee extract, Kakadu plum, and tea tree oil.

-Hawaiian tropic is a sunscreen lotion that absorbs into the skin easily.
+Hawaiian Tropic is a sunscreen lotion that absorbs into the skin easily.
 This sunscreen lotion contains SPF 4.
 The exclusive moisturizing formula consists of exotic botanicals, extracts, and aloe vera.
-It is enhanced with vitamins to keeps the skin moisturized, radiant and supple.
+It is enhanced with vitamins to keep the skin moisturized, radiant and supple.
 This broad-spectrum sunscreen protects you from both UVA and UVB rays.

 It is water-resistant for up to 80 minutes.
 The cocoa butter present in the sunscreen protects the skin against the sun’s dangerous UV rays.
 It is also known to reduce blemishes, wrinkles, and other marks on the skin.
 The enticing coconut aroma keeps your skin moisturized, smelling great, and glowing.